-With Halloween nearly here, we thought we'd take a look back at some of the most famous horror series out there, and put together a definitive list of the greatest horror comic books that make for great reading this October season.
+With Halloween nearly here, we thought we'd take a look back at some of the most famous horror series out there, and put together a definitive list of the greatest horror comics to read this October.

 “Afterlife With Archie” by Roberto Aguirre-sacasa and Francesco Francavilla

-The first title launched under the new Archie Horror comic book line (which also includes other horror-based titles like Chilling Adventures of Sabrina and Vampironica), it's a really fun, imaginative comic to read, and one that is able to be understood and appreciated by regular Archie fans and those unfamiliar with the series as well (personally speaking, I'd never read an Archie Comic before this one, but was still able to understand and enjoy everything that was going on).
+The first title launched under the new Archie Horror comic book line (which also includes other horror-based titles like Chilling Adventures of Sabrina and Vampironica), it's a fun, imaginative comic book, and one that is able to be appreciated by regular Archie fans and those unfamiliar with the series' universe.

 “Locke & Key” by Joe Hill and Gabriel Rodriguez